Thundercrack!: Plot

 The story begins during a thunderstorm.
-The house, which is shown in the opening shot, named Prairie Blossom, is very clearly fake which lends itself to comedic value.
+In the opening shot, the old house called Prairie Blossom is very clearly fake, which lends itself to comedic value.
 A caller, Willene Cassidy (Maggie Pyle), pays a visit to the house owner, Mrs. Gert Hammond (Marion Eaton), who is very drunk.
 She insists that she make herself presentable before she answers the door.
 This takes a very long time and she makes a bad job of putting on her makeup.
-In an effort to get the alcohol out of her system she makes herself vomit by putting her fingers down her throat.
+In an effort to get the alcohol out of her system, Hammond makes herself vomit by putting her fingers down her throat.
 Finally, having retrieved her wig from the toilet, where it fell during her vomiting, she is ready to greet her visitor.

-Willene is shocked at the dishevelled appearance of Mrs. Hammond and insist on giving her a bath.
+Willene is shocked at the dishevelled appearance of Mrs. Hammond and insists on giving her a bath.
 Willene explains that her husband is a very famous yet untalented country music star, Simon Cassidy, whose music is heard on the radio during the later scene.
 During the course of the bath, Willene unintentionally masturbates Mrs. Hammond.
 It is also revealed that Mr. Hammond died and that their son "no longer exists".

 As the night goes on, more and more visitors appear to shelter from the storm.
 Among them is Chandler (Mookie Blodgett), widower of the incredibly wealthy Sarah Lou Phillips, whose family owns the largest girdle factory in the United States.
 Their popularity is such that few American women are without one.
 Chandler relates the story of his wife's death.
 She burned to death at a cocktail party, where there was a freak accident and her girdle caught fire.
 This caused burning rubber to envelop her head, and finally she fell dead into the swimming pool, her head steaming.

-This causes Chandler to have a bizarre sexual dysfunction.
-Although initially attracted to women, they would invariably prove to be owners of House of Phillips girdles.
+The manner of her death causes Chandler to have a bizarre sexual dysfunction.
+Although initially attracted to women, these women would invariably prove to be owners of House of Phillips girdles.
 When they took off their clothes before sex, he would be reminded of the death of his wife and would not be able to maintain an erection.
 For this reason he had been having sex with other men, as they don't wear girdles that would remind him of Sarah Lou's horrific immolation.

 Rather strangely, during the telling of this story, Chandler is being fellated by Sash (Melinda McDowell) and has no apparent erectile problems.
 The two, while in the basement, discover that Mrs. Hammond had pickled the remains of her husband and kept them in a jar.
 She tells of the death of her husband, who had been working one day in the grain bin and got covered with grain dust.
 A swarm of locusts dived on him to eat the dust and in the process devoured much of Mr. Hammond's body.